Authorization#

 The praw.ini file#

-Only a subset of the usual PRAW configuration keys are read:
+Only the following PRAW configuration keys are read:

 [DEFAULT]